MolotovCherry/virtual-display-rs/README.md

   - Click `Have Disk`
   - Browse to the location of the folder, press `Ok`, and keep clicking the `Next` buttons

+### Installing the certificate
+The certificate needs installation for Windows to accept it.
+In your downloaded zip, double click on the file `DriverCertificate.cer` A window will popup with a `Install Certificate` button (click it) Select `Local Machine`
+Select `Place All Certificates in the following store`, click `Browse` and select `Trusted Root Certification Authorities`

 # Updating
 - Open `Device Manager`
 - Under the `Display` section, find the `Virtual Display` driver and double click